 Documentation will be maintained regarding the provision of the compliance training.
-All Affected Individuals will be required to sign a written form acknowledging the receipt of the Code of Conduct.
-Such forms will be retained in Affected Individuals' personnel/contract files for no less than six years.
+All employees will be required to sign a written form acknowledging the receipt of the Code of Conduct.
+Such forms will be retained in the employees' personnel files for no less than six years.
 In the case of Contractors, a dated training distribution letter may substitute as evidence of an acceptable self-study program.

-The Compliance Officer will determine the format of basic compliance training (e.g., inperson, on-line, video, etc.) and is authorized to retain outside vendors to provide training components.
+The Compliance Officer will determine the format of compliance training (e.g., in- person, on-line, video, etc.) and may retain outside vendors to provide training components.